 Sentencing fines and penalties for offences

-When deciding a sentence, the magistrate or judge considers a number of factors such as:
+When deciding a sentence, the magistrate or judge considers many factors, including:

 - the seriousness of the crime